 This post has been compensated by Foster Farms.
 As always, all opinions are mine.

-This Greek Turkey Gyros with Tzatziki recipe is healthy, easy and delivers restaurant worthy crispy edges with a surprising technique!
+This Greek Turkey Gyros with Tzatziki recipe is healthy, easy and delivers restaurant worthy crispy edges !!!

 As you know, one of my 2018 goals is to eat more nutrient dense meals – which means more fruits, vegetables and of course lean sources of protein.
 So, how does fragrant, crispy edged turkey showered with lettuce, tomatoes, cucumber and onions and drizzled with a tangy tzatziki sauce and wrapped in a pillowy pita sound?
 Scrumptious, right?
 These easy greek turkey gyros are proof that cleaner eating habits doesn’t mean boring or time consuming meals.